-Benchmark Disclosure circumsta distributio ances will the Responsible Entity borrow to pay ons. date of this Guide, the Responsible Entity has wed on behalf of the Fund for any purpose.
-Benchmark 3: Loan portfolio and diversification Loan portfolio (a) the scheme holds a portfolio of assets advanced (represer and 4 de 86% of th invests a and Cons date of this Guide, the Fund has only d 6 Loans, comprising 2 Site Loans nting approximately 14% of the Fund's assets) velopment and construction loans (representing ne Fund's assets), meaning the Fund currently significant component of funds in Development struction Loans and therefore does not currently loan portfolio and diversification benchmark. (b) the scheme has no single asset or borrower that exceeds 5% of the total fund assets; and The large 3 of the 6 grows its est of the Loans represents 16% of the GAV and b Loans exceeds 5% of GAV.
-As the Fund capital base, the portfolio of Loans and the iversification is expected to change. (c) all loans made by the scheme are secured by first mortgages over real property.
-As at the GAV has Fund gro Loans is www.one date of this Guide a significant majority of the been advanced to Related Parties.
+Benchma ark Disclosu re circumsta distributio ances will the Responsible Entity borrow to pay date of this Guide, the Responsible Entity has wed on behalf of the Fund for any purpose.
+Loan portfolio and diversification (a) the scheme holds a portfolio of assets diversified by size, borrower, class of borrowe r activity and geographic region: As at the date of this Guide, the Fund has only advanced 6 Loans, comprising 2 Site Loans (representing approximately 14% of the Fund's assets) and 4 development and construction loans (representing 86% of the Fund's assets), meaning the Fund currently invests a significant component of funds in Development and Construction Loans and therefore does not currently meet the loan portfolio and diversification benchmark. (b) the scheme has no single asset or borrower that exceeds 5% of the total fund assets; and The largest of the Loans represents 16% of the GAV and 3 of the 6 Loans exceeds 5% of GAV.
+As the Fund grows its capital base, the portfolio of Loans and the level of diversification is expected to change. (c) all loans made by the scheme are secured by first mortgages over real property.
+GAV has Fund gro Loans is www.one date of this Guide a significant majority of the been advanced to Related Parties.
 As the ws its capital base, the level of Related Party expected to fall.
-Investors should refer to sinvestment.com.au/oreana for updated e relating to Related Party Loans.
-As at the date of this Guide, 100% of the Loans are secured against property located in Victoria.
-As the size of the Fund grows the Responsible E does not intend to have a high concentration of to any single Borrower or group of related or associated Borrowers.
-The intention is for diversification of the Fund's assets to be undert as follows: intend to have a high concentration of Loans ngle Borrower or group of related or ed Borrowers.
-The intention is for ation of the Fund's assets to be undertaken (a) by geographic location within Australia of the properties over which the Fund holds security; (b) across the types of property for which funding is provided (including residential, commercial, retail and industrial); (c) by security over the property (including first ranking registered mortgages, second ranking unregistered mortgages and sometimes supported by Guarantees); and (d) to some extent, by Borrower (although Related Parties are likely to represent a significant percentage of the Loans made by value and number). informati Valuatior These in assessm d's investment criteria provide further on in relation to Loan amounts and Loan-to- n ratios applied for any single Borrower. vestment criteria also apply to the Loan tent process including assessing a Borrower's to service its Loan.
-Fund's in Section 4 of the PDS for information about the vestments and processes including key lending ers, security requirements and the valuation
+Investors should refer to investment.com.au/oreana for updated e relating to Related Party Loans. date of this Guide, 100% of the Loans are against property located in Victoria. does not to any sin associate ze of the Fund grows the Responsible Entity intend to have a high concentration of Loans angle Borrower or group of related or ed Borrowers.
+The intention is for ation of the Fund's assets to be undertaken s: (a) by geographic location within Australia of the properties over which the Fund holds security; (b) across the types of property for which funding is provided (including residential, commercial, retail and industrial); (c) by security over the property (including first ranking registered mortgages, second ranking unregistered mortgages and sometimes supported by Guarantees); and (d) to some extent, by Borrower (although Related Parties are likely to represent a significant percentage of the Loans made by value and number). information Valuation These invassessment d's investment criteria provide further on in relation to Loan amounts and Loan-to-natios applied for any single Borrower.
+Vestment criteria also apply to the Loan ent process including assessing a Borrower's to service its Loan.
+Fund's in Section 4 of the PDS for information about the vestments and processes including key lending ers, security requirements and the valuation process.